Margaret Mostyn: Visions and condolences

-Mostyn described a series of visions she experienced throughout her life, many of which she reported at the request of her confessor at the Carmel, Canon Edmund Bedingfeld.
+Margaret described a series of visions she experienced throughout her life, many of which she reported at the request of her confessor at the Carmel, Canon Edmund Bedingfeld.
 Margaret describes these experiences as being extremely vivid, often lasting many hours.
 The majority were of the Virgin Mary, though Margaret also often experienced visions of the Infant Christ, St Teresa and other saints, as well as reporting hearing "heavenly music".
-Initially Mostyn was concerned that these visions were the result of hallucination or invention, but later in life came to accept them as genuine.
-Mostyn also wrote of being tormented by demons a number of times, including one haunting lasting some months, and is reported to have born the physical marks of this torment.
+Initially Margaret was concerned that these visions were the result of hallucination or invention, but later in life came to accept them as genuine.
+She also wrote of being tormented by demons a number of times, including one haunting lasting some months, and is reported to have borne the physical marks of this torment.

 Death

 Mostyn became ill on the feast of St Lawrence, 9 August 1679, and deteriorated in health until her death on 29 August 1679.
-On her deathbed, she received communion and holy oils, and requested to be buried in the poorest habit in the house.
-After blessing each member of the community, it is reported that she predicted the hour of her death, counting the hours in the early morning until her death at 07:00.
+On her deathbed, she received the last rites, and requested to be buried in the poorest habit in the house.
+After blessing each member of the community, it is reported that she predicted the hour of her death, counting the hours in the early morning until her death at 07 am.

 Following her death, many people came to the convent and begged pieces of her habit.
 A series of miraculous events were reported following her death, including that of the convent being filled with an "odoriferous and heavenly fragrance" on the first anniversary of her profession.
 It was also reported her corpse showed no signs of decay following a flooding of the crypt two and a half years after her death.
 A fellow Carmelite of the same community, Anna Maria of St. Joseph, described being cured following her intercession to Mother Margaret during a grave illness.